dwarvesf/brainery/memo/labs/Reward Model & Nomination.md

 type: memo
 show_frontmatter: true
 ---
 Our Tech Labs is a hub of continuous learning and application of advanced technologies.
-To encourage andensive nomination system.
 This program is designed to celebrate contributions at various levels, from enhancing knowledge to contributing to business growth.

 ### **Reward Levels**